RandstormBTC/randstorm/README.md

 ## Description
 From 2011 - 2015 many popular crypto exchanges used BitcoinJS to generate private keys.

-For an incredibly popular library, there was an issue in BitcoinJS:
+There was an issue in BitcoinJS...

 “The most common variations of the library attempts to collect entropy from window.crypto's CSPRNG, but due to a type error in a comparison